Somewhere in Northern Scotland

 There was a sense of freedom in the wind.
-With her eyes close, Mia easily dreamt it was true.
-She was free and away from the city where the pavement was filled with busy people in formal attire for work, or in casual wear as they go about their daily routine.
+With her eyes close, she easily dreamt it was true.
+She was free and away from the bustling street of the city, which was filled with people as they go about their daily routine.
 The rustling of crowds and roaring sound of horns during rush hour felt suffocating.
-It used to give her comfort being surround by people or the idea of being in front of a large crowd.
-She could still hear an echo of applause.
+It used to give her comfort being surrounded by people.
+For years, her work included her presence in front of an audience.
+For a moment, she could still hear an echo of applause.
 Now, it felt like a detached dream or a memory.

 Then it was gone.

 A loud ripped from the engine startled her awake.
 In reality, she wasn’t close to freedom.
-Her aunt hadn’t viewed the island in such a way whenever she’d gone on her extended visits.
+Though her aunt hadn’t viewed the island the same way as she did.

 “Mia!
 Mia!
 Where are you?”
-Her aunt’s shrill voice got drowned by the sound of the waves splashing on the side of the boat.
+Her aunt’s shrill voice was drowned by the sound of the waves splashing on the side of the boat.
 “Mia!”

 On the third time, Mia heard her aunt.
 She looked up towards the captain’s cabin and found her peering over the rusted steel door.